 In April 2014, the Clinical Trials Regulation, Reg.
-(EU) No 536/2014 (the 'New Regulation') was adopted to replace the Clinical Trials Directive 2001/20/EC (the "Prior Directive").
-To ensure that the rules for clinical trials are identical throughout the EU, new EU clinical trials legislation was passed as a "regulation" that is directly applicable to EU member states.
-A new, single CTA is planned for all EU member states, which will be submitted via an online portal to streamline the authorization process.
-Until the New Regulation is fully implemented, clinical trials will continue to be implemented under the Prior Directive.
+(EU) No 536/2014 (the "New Regulation") was adopted to replace the Clinical Trials Directive 2001/20/EC (the "Prior Directive").
+To ensure that the rules for clinical trials are identical throughout the EU/EEA, new EU clinical trials legislation was passed as a "regulation" that is directly applicable to EU/EEA member states.
+The New Regulation requires the sponsor to submit a single CTA is planned for all EU/EEA member states, which will be submitted via the CTIS, an online portal to streamline the authorization process.
+The CTIS authorization procedure is composed of two parts: member states jointly cooperate in a Part I assessment, while Part II is assessed by each member state individually.
+This is a significant change, as under the Prior Directive sponsors had to seek separate approval from national authorities in each country where the trial was to be conducted.
+The New Regulation became applicable on January 31, 2022 - repealing the Prior Directive as of the same day - and introduced a one-year transition period (until January 31, 2023) during which sponsors could choose whether to submit new CTAs under either the old regime governed by the Prior Directive or the new CTIS.
+Following the transition period, from January 31, 2023, sponsors must apply for clinical trials under the New Regulation, and by January 31, 2025, all ongoing clinical trials approved under the Prior Directive will need to be transitioned to the New Regulation.